2025 NASCAR Cup Series: Playoffs

 Denny Hamlin won the pole.
 William Byron won the first stage, and Hamlin won the second stage.
 Hamlin dominated majority of the race, coming as close as 3 laps to go before becoming a Champion.
 However, a late race caution caused by Byron cutting a tire and hitting the wall diminished his lead.
-Kyle Larson took advantage by taking 2 tires on the ensuing pit stop while Hamlin took 4, prompting Larson to gain track position over him.
-Ryan Blaney held off Larson to get his first win at Phoenix, while Larson won his 2nd Championship, and first since 2021.
+Restarting in overtime Kyle Larson took advantage by taking 2 tires on the ensuing pit stop while Hamlin took 4, prompting Larson to gain track position over him.
+Ryan Blaney passed Brad Keselowski and held off both him and Larson to get his first win at Phoenix, while Larson won his 2nd Championship, and first since 2021.